Okay, What’s Happening With Olaplex?

 Since launching in 2014, Olaplex has become the go-to brand for hair repair.
-The company, with its patented technology designed to essentially reconnect broken hair bonds, paved the way for an entire category around “bond repair” hair-care — and it has resulted in countless imitators to boot.
+The company, with its patented technology designed to essentially reconnect broken hair bonds, paved the way for an entire category around 'bond repair haircare' — and it has resulted in countless imitators and competitors to boot.

 Advertisement